KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 ## Mood
-Use the imperative mood when providing instructions of suggestions to the user.
+Use the imperative mood when providing instructions or suggestions to the user.

 **Good**: Save the file.